fudge (noun, verb) /fʌdʒ/ LISTEN

 Did you know?

 One of the most typical North American desserts is a hot fudge sundae.
 Hot fudge, or fudge sauce, is a very rich, thick chocolate sauce.
-A sundae is a fancy ice cream dessert, which usually includes typical toppings such as hot fudge, caramel sauce, peanuts, and, of course, a cherry on top.
+A sundae is a fancy ice cream dessert, which usually includes typical toppings such as hot fudge, caramel sauce, whipped cream, peanuts, and, of course, a cherry on top.

 Would you like to know how to make your own fudge?
 Here’s a recipe for easy caramel fudge to try: